sudhirskp/Rock-paper-game/README.md

 # Rock-paper-game

-Here is a draft for your README file:

----

-# Rock-paper-game

 ## Description
 This is a web-based implementation of the classic Rock-Paper-Scissors game.
 It allows users to play the game against the computer, with a simple and intuitive interface.